 Celebrating Earth Month at Divers Direct

-This year, instead of just focusing on Earth Day, we’re taking a bigger look at Earth Month and how we can incorporate more eco-conscious practices into our everyday operations and life.
+The earth is a big and beautiful place, so let's take a big, beautiful look at our home planet this Earth Month and connect with how we can incorporate more eco-conscious practices into our everyday operations and life.
 As a retailer, a lot of our efforts center around choosing vendors who embrace environmentally friendly practices in the production and shipping of their products.

 And we don’t stop there.
 Sustainability is at the core of everything we do because we, as divers, see first hand the impact we all have on our oceans.
-From our eco-friendly packing and shipping methods to our staff volunteering to help clean the oceans, and everything in between, we’re putting our best foot forward, investing in our planet, and asking you to join us.
-Not just this month: today, tomorrow, and every day.
+From our eco-friendly packing and shipping methods to our staff volunteering to help clean the oceans and all the little details in between, we’re putting our best foot forward, investing in our planet, and asking you to join us.
+Not just this month, but today, tomorrow, and every day.
 So let’s dive in.

 What about Divers Direct’s packing peanuts?